Rental home is being sold

 You are only eligible for compensation if you own the caravan you live in, the caravan is fixed to the site, and it is not a caravan that can be registered with VicRoads.

-For more information, see our page on claiming compensation.
+For more on receiving compensation when the caravan park closes, see our page about claiming compensation.

 Get help and other resources